 Merriam-Webster's Dictionary defines collusion as "secret cooperation for an illegal or dishonest purpose," but Webster's New World College Dictionary calls it "a secret agreement for fraudulent or illegal purpose; conspiracy."
 According to Black's Law Dictionary, collusion is "a deceitful agreement or compact between two or more persons, for the one party to bring an action against the other for some evil purpose, as to defraud a third party of his right."

 We know that collusion has a few different definitions and that "collusion" is not an actual criminal charge, but when are acts that can be characterized as collusion considered crimes?
-Even though collusion is not a legal term of art, quite a few offenses are characterized by collusive acts.
+Even though collusion is not a legal term of art, quite a few offenses are characterized by collusive acts and may require special counsel.
 Similarly, the simple act of lying is not itself a crime, but it becomes a crime in specific situations, like when lies are told under oath (perjury) or to gain something of value (fraud).

 The following are examples of situations where acts of collusion amount to crimes: